 How Quantum Theory Connects to Radiation Theory

-The ordinary theory of radiation predicts that we should expect the system to emit a spectrum consisting of a series of lines of frequencies equal to τω.
+The ordinary theory of radiation predicts that the system should emit a spectrum of lines of frequencies equal to τω

 In ordinary electrodynamics, the intensities of the radiations corresponding to different values of τ are directly determined from the coefficients C|tau in (14).